grnet/synnefo/docs/source/devguide.rst

-limit                   The amount of results requested (default is 10000) marker                  Return containers with name lexicographically after marker format                  Optional extended reply type (can be ``json`` or ``xml``) until                   Optional timestamp
+limit                   The amount of results requested (default is 10000) marker                  Return containers with name lexicographically after marker format                  Optional extended reply type (can be ``json`` or ``xml``) shared                  Show only shared containers (no value parameter) until                   Optional timestamp
 ======================  =========================